How to navigate a share purchase agreement in Thailand as an international investor

 Due diligence before signing

-Buyers would be wise to conduct legal due diligence before signing.
-In Thailand this means searching the company’s affidavit, shareholding structure and corporate documents at the Department of Business Development.
-Lawyers should also see financial statements, tax filings and pending litigation.
-This due diligence is crucial because, as with all matters pertaining to the Thai property market, caveat emptor applies.
-Where the buyer fails to determine company liabilities, post-closing remedies may be restricted.
-For instance, damages may be recovered only if the seller made misrepresentations.
-As such, wise investors do not sign a share purchase agreement without conducting their own due diligence.
+Lawyers should also review financial statements, tax filings, and any pending litigation.
+This due diligence proves crucial because, as in all matters relating to the Thai property market, caveat emptor applies.
+If the buyer fails to identify company liabilities, post-closing remedies may remain limited.
+For example, the buyer may recover damages only if the seller made misrepresentations.
+For this reason, prudent investors do not sign a share purchase agreement without conducting thorough due diligence.

 Signing and completion